kaz-utashiro/greple/README.md

 - **--if**=_filter_, **--if**=_EXP_:_filter_

-    You can specify filter command which is applied to each files before search.
+    You can specify filter command which is applied to each file before search.
 If only one filter command is specified, it is applied to all files.
 If filter information include colon, first field will be perl expression to check the filename saved in variable $\_.
 If it